nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 If there are 20 workouts in the list, all the 20 workouts will be displayed together.

 ---

 ### Show specific number of Workouts: `workout /list`
 Lists down a specific number of workouts that have been created and stored in the workout list at a time.
 The maximum number of workouts that will be displayed at a time is 10 workouts.
-If there are more workouts in the list, user will be prompt for continuation of printing.
+If there are more workouts in the list, you will be prompt to give permission to continue the printing.

 Format: `workout /list`